Honda Accord (sixth generation): Background

-For the sixth generation, Honda split the Accord into three separate models, designed for the Japanese, North American and European markets.
+For the sixth generation, Honda split the Accord into three separate models, designed for the Japanese, North American, and European markets.
 However, the wagon was discontinued in North America while the coupe was discontinued in Japan.
-This generation also spawned two distinctively branded performance versions for the European and Japanese markets, dubbed Type R and Euro R, respectively.
+This generation also spawned two distinctively branded performance versions for European and Japanese domestic markets, dubbed Type R and Euro R, respectively.

 On the origin of these models, it is rumored that with the advent of the sixth generation Accord, "Honda England were let loose to build a car that would compete with Subaru and Mitsubishi's Evo.
 They came up with the Accord Type R, a lightened (around 1200 kg) track version with no sound deadening or luxuries".
-Honda Japan followed suit in 2000, "took the Accord Type R and developed the Accord Euro R (hence the 'Euro'pean tag)" which has a similar chassis, suspension that is interchangeable with the European model, same engine (slightly detuned for European Type R) and nearly identical interior trim.
+Honda Japan followed suit in 2000, "took the Accord Type R and developed the Accord Euro R (hence the 'Euro'pean tag)" which has a similar chassis, suspension that is interchangeable with the European model, same engine (slightly detuned for European Type R), and nearly identical interior trim.

 Japan

 Mass market

 The Japanese models, introduced on September 4, 1997, became narrower than the previous generation, returning to the favorable compact car tax bracket, except for Euro R and wagon, which were classified as the larger mid-sized classification.
 A nearly identical related car, the Honda Torneo, replaced the previous Honda Ascot and the Honda Rafaga in Japan, which was sold at both Honda Verno and Honda Primo Japanese dealerships, while the Accord remained at Honda Clio locations.
 This was the last generation that was badge engineered as the Isuzu Aska.

-When the previous generation Accord grew in exterior dimensions, this reclassified the Accord as a mid-size car in Japan.
-The second generation Honda Inspire was manufactured in two platforms, with the smaller G20A five-cylinder engine installed in a shorter and narrower sedan that complied with "compact" regulations.
+When the previous-generation Accord grew in exterior dimensions, this reclassified the Accord as a mid-size car in Japan.
+The second-generation Honda Inspire was manufactured in two platforms, with the smaller G20A five-cylinder engine installed in a shorter and narrower sedan that complied with "compact" regulations.
 This effort reflected Honda's positioning of Honda Clio as a luxury car dealership that sold the luxury sedans Honda Legend and Honda Inspire, similar to their efforts in North America with the Acura brand.
 Honda continued to offer the Accord station wagon in Japan.
 All trim levels sold in Japan were available with Honda's newly created, internet-based telematics service called Internavi.